Student-centric advice and objective recommendations

 If you don’t have time for a full practice test, there are other study options on the site as well.
 Kaplan’s 20-Minute Workout features 12 exam-style questions, complete with explanations and tips that can help raise your score.
 Plus, Kaplan’s Question of the Day is a great way to incorporate SAT prep into your daily routine.

-4. Princeton Review
+4. The Princeton Review

 The Princeton Review offers several free resources to help students prepare for the SAT.
 The site provides full-length practice tests, along with comprehensive score reports detailing your strengths and weaknesses.
 On the site, you’ll also find free webinars covering topics such as paying for college and test-optional admissions.